shadx24/API-INTEGRATION/README.md

 **MENTOR NAME**: NEELA SANTHOSH KUMAR

-#DESCRIPTION OF THE TASK:
+#**DESCRIPTION OF THE TASK**

-Objective:
+**OBJECTIVES**:

 Create a user-friendly web application that retrieves data from a selected public API and presents it in an organized and interactive manner.
 Key Requirements:

-API Selection: Choose a public API that provides data of interest, such as weather information, news updates, or jokes.
+**API SELECTION**: Choose a public API that provides data of interest, such as weather information, news updates, or jokes.

+**WEB APPLICATION STRUCTURE**:
-Web Application Structure: Design an intuitive interface that includes:
+Design an intuitive interface that includes:

 An input field for user queries (e.g., entering a city name for weather data).
 A button to initiate the data retrieval process.
 A section to display the fetched data clearly.
 Responsive Design: Ensure the application is accessible and visually appealing across various devices and screen sizes.

-Error Handling: Implement mechanisms to handle potential issues, such as invalid user input or failed API requests, and provide appropriate feedback to users.
+**ERROR HANDLING**: Implement mechanisms to handle potential issues, such as invalid user input or failed API requests, and provide appropriate feedback to users.

 Implementation Steps: